AdobeDocs/experience-manager-65.en/help/sites-administering/salesforce.md

 You can load user data from Salesforce in the Client Context to use for personalization:

-1. Open the client context you want to extend by navigating there, for example, `http://localhost:4502/etc/clientcontext/default/content.html.`
+1. Open the client context that you want to extend by navigating there, for example, `http://localhost:4502/etc/clientcontext/default/content.html.`

    ![chlimage_1-18](assets/chlimage_1-18.jpeg)